 Matariki is an opportunity to reflect and celebrate our history and make plans for the new layers of our future.
 The whakatauki ‘Ka mua, ka muri’ means that we should look to the past to inform our future and is the essence of what ‘This is Us – he waka eke noa’ is about.

-Through the universal language of art, ‘This is Us’ are inviting members of the public to take part in storytelling and design workshops where they will decorate a hoe (a paddle) which signifies our commitment to moving forward together.
-Each hoe will tell a story of where we have come from and how we see our future.
+Through the universal language of art, ‘This is Us’ invited members of the public to take part in storytelling and design workshops where they shared stories of how they, or their families came to be living in Tauranga.
+Each participant decorated a hoe (paddle) to tell a collective story of where we have come from and how we see our future.

-An art exhibition, will be held at The Incubator Creative Hub from Thursday 27 August, which will feature the decorated hoe along with video and still images of the participants sharing their stories.
+An art exhibition, was held at The Incubator Creative Hub from Thursday 27 August to Saturday 26 September, which featured the decorated hoe along with video and still images of the participants sharing their stories.